rooklift/gohalite2/README.md

 My bot in Go for the [Halite 2](https://halite.io/) (2017) programming contest.

+This bot has no strategy and only pathetic tactics.
+What it does have is [a rather strong rush module](https://github.com/fohristiwhirl/halite2_rush_theory).
+Details about the rushing is covered in that document.
+Other notes are here.

 # Initial Stateful Algorithm (before v45)

 The algorithm I used until v45 was fairly simple in principle...